Ground state degeneracy of non-Abelian topological phases from coupled wires: Conclusions

 \section{Conclusions}

-In this paper, we have proposed a means of constructing a family of non-Abelian topological phases in (3+1)-dimensional spacetime.
+In this paper, we studied coupled-wire realizations of $su(2)^{\,}_{k}$ topological phases in two spatial dimensions.
 These phases inherit their non-Abelian character from the underlying $su(2)^{\,}_{k}$ CFTs that describe the constituent interacting fermionic quantum wires in the decoupled limit.
-For the special case of $su(2)^{\,}_{2}$, we showed explicitly how to construct a set of nonlocal operators that can be used to label a set of degenerate ground states and to cycle between states in this set, thus shedding light on some aspects of the topological order.
+For the special case of $su(2)^{\,}_{2}$, we showed explicitly how to construct a set of nonlocal operators that can be used to label a set of degenerate ground states and to cycle between states in this set, thus demonstrating how the expected threefold degeneracy arises in a coupled-wire construction.
 This calculation relies on the operator algebra of the underlying CFTs that furnish the low-energy degrees of freedom for the coupled-wire construction, thus making explicit the connection between these CFTs and the emergent topological phase.
-We also examined the phase diagram of the surface for this family of topological phases, and showed explicitly for the case of $su(2)^{\,}_{2}$ that they are gapless and protected by a nonlocal analogue of TRS.